Unresolved issue in a time record that must be reviewed before payroll can trust the hours in the current run.

 A timekeeping exception is an unusual or unresolved issue in time records that needs review before payroll can rely on the reported hours.

-From a payroll perspective, timekeeping exceptions matter because payroll accuracy starts with accurate time.
-If the time record contains a problem, payroll may calculate the wrong earnings even if everything else in the run is configured correctly.
+Payroll accuracy starts with accurate time.
+If the time record contains a problem, payroll may calculate the wrong earnings even when everything else in the run is configured correctly.

 It is especially important because a timekeeping issue can quietly turn into a paycheck issue if payroll does not catch it in time.
 Timekeeping exceptions are usually upstream problems, but they can still become pay, overtime, and compliance issues if they survive into payroll.

-Timekeeping exception appears before payroll is finalized, usually during the time review stage.
-In practice, payroll or managers may flag:
+A timekeeping exception appears before payroll is finalized, usually during time review.
+Payroll or managers may flag:

 Once flagged, the exception must usually be resolved before the time record is fully approved for payroll.
 Some systems surface these issues automatically, while others rely on supervisor review and payroll follow-up.